hyperledger/fabric/docs/source/write_first_app.rst

   const result = await contract.evaluateTransaction('queryAllCars');

-The ``evaluateTransaction`` method represents one of the simplest interaction with a smart contract in blockchain network.
+The ``evaluateTransaction`` method represents one of the simplest interactions with a smart contract in blockchain network.
 It simply picks a peer defined in the connection profile and sends the request to it, where it is evaluated.
 The smart contract queries all the cars on the peer's copy of the ledger and returns